Rhythmic gymnastics: Apparatus

 The ribbon consists of a handle, which may be made of wood, bamboo, or synthetic materials such as fiberglass, and the ribbon itself, which is made of satin.
-The ribbon is six meters long, and due to its length, it can easily become tangled or knotted; knots must be undone or the gymnast will be penalized.
-Fundamental elements of a ribbon routine consist of making continuous shapes with the length of the fabric, such as tight circles (spirals) or waves (snakes), and elements called boomerangs, in which the gymnast tosses the handle, then pulls it back by the end of the ribbon and catches it.
+The ribbon is six meters long, and due to its length, it can easily become tangled or knotted.
+Knots must be undone or the gymnast will be penalized.
+Ribbon elements consist of making continuous shapes with the length of the fabric, such as tight circles (spirals) or waves (snakes), and elements called boomerangs, in which the gymnast tosses the handle, then pulls it back by the end of the ribbon and catches it.

 Elements

 Elements in rhythmic gymnastics have assigned difficulty values that contribute to the overall difficulty score.
 They are generally divided into two types: body and apparatus difficulties.
 New difficulties may be submitted to the technical committee by coaches.

 Body difficulties

 Body difficulties are elements performed using the body, with each one having a defined shape.
 The apparatus must continue to be used during a body difficulty, and gymnasts must perform at least one of each type and generally should not repeat the exact same element during one exercise.
 The types of body difficulties are: